pojome/activity-log/readme.txt

 * <em>“Optimized code - The plugin itself is blazing fast and leaves almost no footprint on the server.”</em> - [freshtechtips.com](http://www.freshtechtips.com/2014/01/best-audit-trail-plugins-for-wordpress.html)
 * <em>“The plugin successful for activity log for WordPress.”</em> - [wp-tricks.co.il](http://www.wp-tricks.co.il/2013/08/%D7%99%D7%95%D7%9E%D7%9F-%D7%A4%D7%A2%D7%99%D7%9C%D7%95%D7%AA-%D7%9C%D7%95%D7%95%D7%A8%D7%93%D7%A4%D7%A8%D7%A1-aryo-activity-log/)
 * <em>“This is a pretty simple yet quite effective plugin for keeping track of what your admins and users do on your sites.”</em> - [shadowdragonunlimited.com](http://shadowdragonunlimited.com/plugin-of-the-week-9302013-aryo-activity-log/plugin-of-the-week/)
+* <em>“Activity Log lets you track a huge range of activities.
+Overall, very easy to use and setup.”</em> - [elegantthemes.com](https://www.elegantthemes.com/blog/tips-tricks/5-best-ways-to-monitor-wordpress-activity-via-the-dashboard)

 <h4>Translators:</h4>
 * German (de_DE) - [Robert Harm](http://www.mapsmarker.com/)